infinite-ace/service-mesh/readme.md

 # TCP \ HTTP traffic

 Let's run a `curl` loop to generate some traffic to our site </br>
-We'll make a call to `/home/` and to simulate the browser making a call to get the playlists, <br/>
+We'll make a call to `/swagger-ui.html` and to simulate the browser making a call to get the schedules
-we'll make a follow up call to `/api/playlists`

 ```
 While ($true) { curl -UseBasicParsing http://servicemesh.demo/home/;curl -UseBasicParsing http://servicemesh.demo/api/playlists; Start-Sleep -Seconds 1;}